MacDill AFB conducts Operation Violent Storm

-Eighteen U.S. Air Force KC-135 Stratotankers assigned to the 6th and 927th Air Refueling Wings, and two U.S. Army UH-60 Black Hawks assigned to the 5th Battalion, 159th Regiment, participate in Operation Violent Storm at MacDill Air Force Base, Florida, April 26, 2023.
-Violent Storm proved that MacDill AFB has the capability to project overwhelming air power in a short timeframe.
-(U.S. Air Force photo by Airman 1st Class Zachary Foster)
+U.S. Air Force Col. Cory Damon, vice commander of the 6th Air Refueling Wing, attends pre-flight briefings during Operation Violent Storm at MacDill Air Force Base, Florida, April 26, 2023.
+Operation Violent Storm proved that MacDill AFB has the capability to project overwhelming air power in a short timeframe.
+(U.S. Air Force photo by Senior Airman Lauren Cobin)

 |Date Taken: